Thrive

 Can you get pregnant if you have an early menopause?

-If you’re going through early menopause, you may still be able to get pregnant in the phase called the ‘perimenopause’, before your periods completely stop.
+If you’re going through early menopause, you may still be able to get pregnant during the ‘perimenopause’.
+This is the phase before your periods completely stop.
 Your fertility will be declining though, meaning it will become harder to get pregnant.
-You’re said to have gone through the menopause once you haven’t had a period for a year.
-You won’t usually be able to get pregnant naturally after this point.

 Some of the options may include the following.